Unofficial OpenGL Software Development Kit 0.5.0

 Installation of the SDK is simple.
 Download the most recent version of the distribution and unzip the file to a directory of your choice.
 Then follow the instructions for building the SDK components.

-Once the SDK has been successfully built.
-To use it, follow the instructions for using the SDK.
+Once the SDK has been successfully built, follow the instructions for using the SDK to use it.

 You can look on the troubleshooting page for information about combating common problems.